 Since covid began, many of us have experienced moments of awakening.
 We have seen loved ones get sick or pass and many of us have been fearful and troubled as we’ve questioned everything we’ve ever known.
 We’ve attempted, in the process, to put life into perspective.
 This week we also celebrate the Jewish New Year.
 It’s a time, historically, of contemplation and reflection-a reset, if you may, for our year and ultimately, the direction of our lives.
 The Jewish New Year begs us to ask how we’ve lived and how we wish to change.
 Life is unpredictable and fleeting so, how do you wish to live?
+Here are my 12 ways I wish to live a life with purpose.

 In Steven Covey’s 7 Habits, (which, coincidentally has been virally downloaded and read during covid,) he suggests an exercise of walking through your funeral.
 It sounds depressing but stick with me here.
 I shared my own experience a few weeks ago while at a friend’s funeral the other week and the profound takeaways I left with, as I walked through his passing.